scrambldchannel/https-scrambldchannel.github.io-/content/pages/about.md

 # What am I interested in?

-In recent years, I've focused more on brushing up my Python which I've used to automate a lot of the "boring stuff" in my professional life as well working on a few personal projects.
-I can also have some knowledge of scripting in both bash and powershell as well as some distant experience in PHP and Perl.

 I've maintained an interest in open source software since university and can still remember the days when Debian came on seven CDs and just getting a graphical desktop took all weekend (but, even then, your soundcard still didn't work).
 My friends thought I was a masochist, I thought it was fun.

+In recent years, I've focused more on brushing up my Python which I've used to automate a lot of the "boring stuff" in my professional life as well working on a few personal projects.
+I can also have some knowledge of shell scripting and have played around with several other languages.
+Julia has caught my eye recently....

 I try to contribute to open source projects when time allows but I also keep myself busy outdoors and away from screens with things like hiking, cycling and exploring my (relatively new) home in Berlin as well as the lakes of Brandenburg.
 I still play cricket occasionally but I'm not getting any younger and there isn't much cricket to be had in Germany anyway.
 I do still like to swing a tennis racquet though which keeps me a little bit sharper than I might otherwise be.